mgrojo/adasearch/README.md

 #### As a separate webpage

-Just download file `index.html` and (if you need) rename it and put on the server.
+Just download file `index.html`, (if you need) rename it and put on the server.
 Feel free to modify the default look of the webpage.

 #### Search entry only